Granular material: Static behaviors

-Coulomb friction Law
+Coulomb friction law

 Coulomb regarded internal forces between granular particles as a friction process, and proposed the friction law, that the force of friction of solid particles is proportional to the normal pressure between them and the static friction coefficient is greater than the kinetic friction coefficient.
 He studied the collapse of piles of sand and found empirically two critical angles: the maximal stable angle $\theta_m$ and the minimum angle of repose $\theta_r$.
 When the sandpile slope reaches the maximum stable angle, the sand particles on the surface of the pile begin to fall.
 The process stops when the surface inclination angle is equal to the angle of repose.
 The difference between these two angles, $\Delta\theta=\theta_m-\theta_r$, is the Bagnold angle, which is a measure of the hysteresis of granular materials.
 This phenomenon is due to the force chains: stress in a granular solid is not distributed uniformly but is conducted away along so-called force chains which are networks of grains resting on one another.
 Between these chains are regions of low stress whose grains are shielded for the effects of the grains above by vaulting and arching.
 When the shear stress reaches a certain value, the force chains can break and the particles at the end of the chains on the surface begin to slide.
 Then, new force chains form until the shear stress is less than the critical value, and so the sandpile maintains a constant angle of repose.

-Janssen Effect
+Janssen effect

-In 1895, H. A. Janssen discovered that in a vertical cylinder filled with particles, the pressure measured at the base of the cylinder does not depend on the height of the filling, unlike Newtonian fluids at rest which follow Stevin's law.
+In 1895, H. A. Janssen discovered that in a vertical cylinder filled with particles, the pressure measured at the base of the cylinder does not depend on the height of the filling, unlike Newtonian fluids at rest which follow Stevin's law for hydrostatic pressure.
 Janssen suggested a simplified model with the following assumptions: